diodechain/website/_posts/2022-06-01-free-ngrok-alternative.md

 <hr>
 <br/>
-As we hope you can see above, the Diode Network is a powerful Web3 communications network that enables a whole host of peer-to-peer applications!
+As we hope you can see, the Diode Network is a powerful Web3 communications network that enables a whole host of peer-to-peer applications!

 Although ngrok does have [additional features](https://ngrok.com/pricing) (click “Full Feature Breakdown”) that some applications might require, your application may be perfectly suited to using the Diode Network/CLI as a free ngrok alternative.

 Please feel free to [download the Diode CLI](https://diode.io/download) and [try it out](https://support.diode.io/article/lsr4tkzz8t-getting-started) and [let us know what you think](https://t.me/diode_chain)!